D0nni387/Fragile_Art/README.md

 - Allow the visitor to be able to create and account, add items to their basket and checkout when they have completed shopping.
 - Allow the visitor to return to their basket if they leave and come back to the site.

+### User Stories

-#### User Stories
+#### User

-- As a visitor i want to be able to see their portfolio and discover items i haven't seen before.
+- As a user i want to be able to see their portfolio and discover items i haven't seen before.
-- As a visitor i want to be able to purchase items that i like.
+- As a user i want to be able to purchase items that i like.
-- As a visitor i want to be able to shop with confidence and pay with my card directly not through a third party site.
+- As a user i want to be able to shop with confidence and pay with my card directly not through a third party site.
-- As a visitor i want to be able to contact the artist to discuss my own projects.
+- As a user i want to be able to contact the artist to discuss my own projects.
-- As a visitor and potential client i want to be able to see their past collection of works and clients.
+- As a user and potential client i want to be able to see their past collection of works and clients.
-- As a visitor i want to be able to find social media links so i can follow the artists latest works.
+- As a user i want to be able to find social media links so i can follow the artists latest works.

+#### Admin

 - As an Admin i want to be able to add products easily.
 - As an Admin i want to be able to manage orders in a simple and easy manner.
 - As an Admin i want to be able to upload to my portfolio easily.

+#### Developer

+- As a developer i want to ensure the user can't break the flow of the site with correct defensive design choices.
+- As a developer i want to ensure an authenticated user can access all required information correctly.
+- As a developer i want to include options for the admin to quickly edit the site.

 ### Design Choices